Definition: Graphical representation of quantities like cumulative costs, labor units, etc., plotted against time.

 These curves are not as we have seen the typical one, but this may happen in practical scenarios.
 Here the client has asked to hand over a few major areas even in the middle of the project.
 That leads to differing the work rate as in typical curves scenarios.
 As you see, the Green & Red are representing the Early Units and Late Units, respectively.
 The combination of both gives us a Banana Curve.
 If the project slips below the Red zone, then it is an alarming thing that should be fixed immediately without any delay.
 This is a real example where we were asked to submit Recovery Plan, where we were slipping below the Redline; you can see the Blue like for actual work.
-We acted upon immediately and submitted our action plan that included the increase in manpower, an expedition of required critical materials delivery, fast-tracking of several activities.
+We acted upon immediately and submitted our action plan that included increased workforce, an expedition of required critical materials delivery, and fast-tracking of several activities.
 We presented this to Stakeholders, performed, and the day I am writing this blog, we are as per our recovery plan without any negative Variance.

 Man-Hours Versus Time S-Curve

 Below is the graphical explanation of how we increased the manpower to catch up with the above delays for that particular project.
 No doubt there is a huge difference in planned, actual & of the recovery.
 This may be because we overestimated Productivity Rates.
-As we were delayed in some critical material, we have to simultaneously deploy the other skilled manpower.
+As we were delayed in some critical material, we have to deploy the other skilled manpower simultaneously.
 Some of our manpower becomes idle for the time being – waiting for material to be procured & to be delivered onsite.